Supersedes Revenue Rulings 33-76-2 and 99-81-1

 This revenue ruling describes the circumstances and procedures the Nebraska Department of Revenue (Department) will consider and use to publish responses to taxpayer inquiries about the application of tax law (Nebraska statutes or regulations, the IRC, or federal regulations) to specific transactions or situations.

 While the statutes covering confidentiality of taxpayer information usually prohibit disclosure of Department responses to taxpayer inquiries, there are instances where all taxpayers could benefit from the publication of the Department’s position and analysis of the tax consequences of specific transactions or situations.
 In these instances, the Department’s response will be published on its website to serve as a reference and guide for other taxpayers.
-However, the confidentiality statutes require the Department to avoid, redact, or eliminate any taxpayer-specific identifications, numbers, or other information that may allow the public to identify the taxpayer, its business affairs, or
+However, the confidentiality statutes require the Department to avoid, redact, or eliminate any taxpayer-specific identifications, numbers, or other information that may allow the public to identify the taxpayer, its business affairs, or its operations.

 Confidential Taxpayer Information.
 Confidential taxpayer information is any information regarding sales, income, or any details from any report, application, or return that comes into the possession of the Department or its employees.
 Confidential taxpayer information includes, but is not limited to:1